Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 08/05/2014 (Build 265):
+	- When Autopickup is enabled Welders, Mines and Pistols will no longer show a pickup hint when running over them (Thanks remi.D)
+	- Autopickup will now pick up a weapon more quickly if it was not the last weapon you dropped.
+(Thanks remi.D)

 - 07/05/2014 (Build 265):
 	- Added "impulse" command to trigger voice overs without using the request menu.
 (Thanks remi.D!)
 	- Added showing number of connecting players to the scoreboard.
 (Thanks remi.D!)